- Why does a project mindset no longer work?

 Don’t let your data go to waste – productize it

 A data-as-a-product mindset organizes the data life cycle along the lines of a production process.
 Just like any other commercial offering, a data-based product follows an iterative path to make sure it delivers the desired business outcome.

 The ideation stage in data product development is the first point of entry into the design process.
 It is where business objectives and requirements are defined, documented, and analyzed.
 At this stage, a product owner is assigned.

 Following the defined requirements, the team decides on whether they are developing a from-scratch foundational product or a derived one based on other core data models.
 The product’s granularity also plays a central role in defining the high-level design.
 The more granular it is, the more effort end users have to make to navigate it.
 This stage also finalizes the creation of a conceptual data model.

 At this stage, a cross-functional team drives the product from the idea phase to the actual building.
 This stage results in an MVP, an early product version that collects the feedback of a select group of lighthouse users.

 As the team iterates on the users’ feedback, the product gets new features and updates.
-The new versions are then rolled out to the customer.
+The new versions, such as MMP, are then rolled out to the customer.